Driving High Service Quality in Your Contact Center

-As companies focus more on improving customer satisfaction, customers are benefitting from better service and their expectations for service quality are also increasing.
+As companies focus more on improving customer satisfaction, customers are benefiting from better service and their expectations for service quality are also increasing.
 Service quality has now become a differentiating factor between a company’s success and failure.
 It affects customer retention, loyalty and overall satisfaction with a company and product.
 Companies must therefore encourage and enhance service quality practices in order to increase customer satisfaction, long term survival and profitability.

 When focusing on improving service quality, the behavior of the agent is the most obvious target for change.
 Agent attitude, behavior and delivery of service all significantly affect a customer’s perception of service quality.
 Consequently there is both inter- and intra-agent variability in the delivery of service.
 Some call center managers attempt to reduce this variation by structuring interactions with strict protocols and scripts.
 However, attempting to control an entire interaction using these measures is both unrealistic and ineffective.